Tag

 Installing Windows first is a good idea because it makes installing Linux much easier.
 If you already have Windows installed, you can still dual boot Linux, but you’ll need to create a new partition on your hard drive.

-We’ll be using for our example, but the process is similar for most Linux distros.
+We’ll be using Ubuntu for our example, but the process is similar for most Linux distros.

 Step 1: Download the latest version of Ubuntu and store it somewhere you can easily access.
 Grab your second blank USB drive and insert it into your computer.